-- Moments after leaving shore make several short horn blasts to alert the sailors when the RC leaves shore. - Motor out to the anticipated race course location and determine the wind direction again. - All RC members should help to decide on a course.
+- o Moments after leaving shore make several short horn blasts to alert the sailors when the RC leaves shore. - o Motor out to the anticipated race course location and determine the wind direction again. - o All RC members should help to decide on a course.
 The chairman makes the final decision.
 Use port roundings if possible.
-See Sailing Instructions for courses. - If so desired, seek advice from Vice Commodore or another experienced sailor about the course direction, layout or length.
-Unrequested advice may be ignored. - On a Sunday, the orange marks for the windward, leeward and jibe marks, and the yellow mark for the start/finish line.
-On Wednesdays 3 marks may be used with the leeward mark serving as the pin.
-It is normally best to send the chase boat to put out the distant marks (usually all marks).
-Radio communications can make it easier to coordinate the positioning of the marks. - The starting line length should be approximately 1.5 times the length of all of the boats in the largest starting fleet.
+See Sailing Instructions for courses. - o If so desired, seek advice from Vice Commodore or another experienced sailor about the course direction, layout or length.
+Unrequested advice may be ignored. - On a Sunday, use the orange marks for the windward, leeward and jibe marks, and a white ball mark for the start/finish line.
+On Wednesdays 3 marks may be used if the leeward mark serves as the pin, 4 marks may be used if setting up with a mid-course line.
+It is normally best to send a safety boat to put out the distant marks (usually all marks).
+Radio communications can make it easier to coordinate the positioning of the marks.

-• It should be set clear of the shore and other obstructions.
+- The starting line length should be approximately 1.5 times the length of all of the boats in the largest starting fleet. - It should be set clear of the shore and other obstructions.
 The starting line should be set perpendicular to the mean wind direction.
 Anchor the RC Boat with sufficient anchor line scope for easy adjustment of the start/finish line.